 I’m just not sure Orlando is one of those teams.

 Aaron Goldstone has been writing for Orlando Pinstriped Post since 2017.
 You can follow him on Twitter at @AaronGoldstone.

-Also, check out Aaron’s first scouting report in this series of Scottie Barnes.
+Also, check out Aaron’s other scouting reports in this series: Scottie Barnes, Franz Wagner.